noflo/noflo-assembly/Readme.md

 import Component from 'noflo-assembly';
 ```

+We highly recommend declaring named classes instead of instantiating `Component` directly (like many NoFlo examples do), because it makes correct class names appear in stack traces when an error occurs.

 ### Simple relay-type components

 Components having just one input port called `in` and one output port called `out` are called relay-type components and benefit from conveniences such as optional definition of ports and built-in input validation.